 Editor’s note: Dr. Nial Moores is director of Birds Korea and an authority on gulls.
-In this guest post, written especially for shanghaibirding.com, Moores describes the three widespread Herring-type gulls of East Asia.
+In this guest post, written exclusively for shanghaibirding.com, Moores describes the three widespread Herring-type gulls of East Asia.
 One of these is Taimyr Gull Larus (heuglini) taimyrensis.
 Moores points to the photos above to support the recognition, contested by some, of Taimyr Gull as a separate taxon.
-The panels show two Herring-type gulls, both adults, photographed on the Huangpu River in downtown Shanghai on 18 March 2017.
+The panels show two Herring-type gulls, both adults, photographed on the Huangpu River in downtown Shanghai in March.
 The panels at left show Mongolian Gull Larus mongolicus.
 The right-hand panels show Taimyr Gull.
 The Mongolian is in full breeding plumage, as evidenced by its spotless white head.
 The Taimyr, by contrast, still shows streaking on its head, an indication that it has not yet attained full breeding plumage.
 The Taimyr shows as well upperparts darker grey than those of the Mongolian.
 These differences, Moores writes, show that the birds in question are two species.

 Experts agree that Taimyr Gull is distinctive; what they disagree on is how to classify it.
 The IOC does not even recognize taimyrensis as a taxon, let alone a full species.
 Moores laments this state of affairs.
 The disagreements, Moores maintains, would melt away if more were known about these gulls.
 Moores wrote the post, and I am proudly publishing it, with a view toward fostering new knowledge.
 Birders, fear not the Herring-type gulls!
 Learn here from Moores, arm yourself with knowledge, and record and spread your observations. — Craig Brelsford